 Propagules can be collected by carefully slicing stems off the clustered plants.
 The wounds of the cuttings are allowed to heal and form calluses by placing them on a flat surface in a well-ventilated, partially shaded area.

 It is important that the area is not drafty and wet as this may lead to rotting of the cuttings.
-Once healed, they are then planted on a well-draining soil, callused end first, to allow root formation.
-They will take about a month to establish as new plants.
+Once healed, they are then planted on a well drained soil, callused end first, to allow root formation.
+They will take about a month to establish as new fairy cactus.

 Some of Fairy Castles’ notable features are its bright green color and compact appearance.
 To maintain them in an indoor or garden setting, it is recommended to apply a low-nitrogen fertilizer reduced at half strength every 2 months, except during fall and winter.

-This cactus is prone to rotting so make sure that the soil mixture is porous and the pot has proper drainage to prevent waterlogging.
-The plant is also susceptible to mealybugs, scale insects and spider mites.
+This cactus is prone to rotting so make sure that the soil mixture is porous and the unglazed clay pot has proper drainage holes to prevent waterlogging.
+The full sun plant is also susceptible to mealybugs, scale insects and spider mites.
 Watch out for these pests and treat them promptly with a mild soap and water spray or by manually removing them.

 FAQs